MarktW86/azure-psdocs-processing/azureservicefabricps/0/ServiceFabric/Update-ServiceFabricApplication.md

 The value of this parameter must be a non-negative integer.
 The default value is 0, which indicates the application can be placed on any number of nodes in the cluster.

-If you don't specify this parameter, the application uses the existing maximum number of nodes set for the application.
+If you do not specify this parameter, the application uses the existing maximum number of nodes set for the application.

 ```yaml
 Type: Int64